|

 the rear-panel area.
 Within that area we can mount whatever connector you want (with some limitations).

-For automotive cabling we recommend the gold-plated MicroFit 3.0 connectors from Molex, which are
+For automotive cabling we recommend the MicroFit 3.0 connectors from Molex, which are

 from 3M for more sophisticated connections and Molex Micro-D for space-constrained standard connections.